IBMDeveloperBR/icf-serverless-rust/README.md

-# Serverless Rust with OpenWhisk
+# Serverless Rust with ICF/OpenWhisk